Muharfez/github-etl/README.md

 - **`config/config.yaml`** → contains **pipeline parameters**

 This separation is intentional:
-- `.env` is machine-specific and holds sensitive values like API keys.
+- `.env` holds sensitive values like API keys.
-- `config.yaml` is project-wide and defines how the pipeline should behave.
+- `config.yaml` defines how the pipeline should behave.

 ### 1. `config/config.yaml`